10 Tips for Motivating Employees

 Finally, and because it’s not all about work, planning team-building activities can bring your team closer together, which will reflect on their work as a whole.
 Our suggestion is that you organize at least one big team-building day per year and go all out with it (or better yet, as out as the budget allows).

-A few ideas of activities that are fun but also encourage teamwork are paintball, escape rooms, laser tag, or a go-kart race.
+A few ideas of activities that are fun but also encourage teamwork are paintball, virtual escape rooms, laser tag, or a go-kart race.

 Besides this, you can always have more regular team-building activities in the office, like a weekly meeting where everyone says what they’re working on, a monthly team lunch or an occasional happy hour to relax.